Liqueur

 Liqueurs are historical descendants of herbal medicines.
-They were made in Italy as early as the 13th century, often prepared by monks (for example, Chartreuse).
+They were made in France as early as the 13th century, often prepared by monks (for example, Chartreuse).
 Today they are produced all over the world, commonly served neat, over ice, with coffee, in cocktails, and used in cooking.

 Etymology

 The French word liqueur is derived from the Latin liquifacere, which means "to dissolve".

 In some parts of the United States and Canada, liqueurs may be referred to as cordials, or schnapps.
 This can cause confusion as in the United Kingdom a cordial would refer to a non-alcoholic concentrated fruit syrup, typically diluted to taste and consumed as a non-carbonated soft drink.
 Schnapps, on the other hand, can refer to any distilled beverage in Germany and aquavit in Scandinavian countries.

 Legal definitions

-In the United States and Canada, where spirits are often called "liquor", there is often confusion discerning between liqueurs and liquors, due to the many different types of flavored spirits that are available today (e.g., flavored vodka).
-Liqueurs generally contain a lower alcohol content (15–30% ABV) than spirits and it has sweetener mixed, while some can have an ABV as high as 55%.
+In the United States, where spirits are often called "liquor", there is often confusion discerning between liqueurs and liquors, due to the many different types of flavored spirits that are available today (e.g., flavored vodka).
+Liqueurs generally contain a lower alcohol content (15–30% ABV) than spirits and have a sweetener mixed, while some can have an ABV as high as 55%.